 In Australia you also have a cooling off period from when you sign a policy where you can cancel it and get your money back.
 However different policies will generally have different time periods for cooling off (or money back guarantees), which can range anyway from 14 days up to 30 days, so it is very important to check this with each policy.

-Note: While BBNA advertises Petsecure pet insurance on its website it recommends to its members to read all pet insurance product disclosure statements (PDS) careful so that you understand the conditions and exclusions in a policy before you sign on the dotted line.
+Note: While BBNA advertises PetSecure pet insurance on its website it recommends to its members to read all pet insurance product disclosure statements (PDS) careful so that you understand the conditions and exclusions in a policy before you sign on the dotted line.
 The PetSecure product is issued by the insurer The Hollard Insurance Company Pty Ltd and administered by PetSure Australia Pty Ltd.